-We will retain personal information to cover the period of statutory limitations i.e. 7 years to comply with Charity Commission requirements and HM Revenue and Customs (HMRC) and also only whilst it serves to support administration of current and previous membership of KK.
+We will retain personal information to cover the period of statutory limitations i.e. 7 years to comply with Charity Commission requirements and HM Revenue and Customs (HMRC) and also indefinitely whilst it serves to support administration of current and previous membership of KK.
 Information in connection with payments and receipts will be retained at KK’s discretion for financial purposes.

 4. Access to personal data